micromata/hungry-fetch/README.md

 ### Mock response

 You can mock responses for explicit URLs.
 You may also use `*` as url matcher to match any URL.
-Explicit URLs are stronger weighted than the wildcard matcher, so you can specify a default response and add different responses for explicit URL's.
+Explicit URLs are stronger weighted than the wildcard matcher, so you can specify a default response and add different responses for explicit URLs.

 ```javascript
 import hungryFetch from 'hungry-fetch';